triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 ##### `--input-file <path>`

-The input file containing the single prompt to use for profiling.
+The input file containing the prompts to use for profiling.
+Each line should be a JSON object with a 'text_input' field in JSONL format.
+Example: {\"text_input\": \"Your prompt here\"}"

 ##### `--num-prompts <int>`